 Going to New York for the weekend was awesome.
 I got to check out a lot of sneaker boutiques that I had on my itinerary.
 I even visited Times Square just or the fun of it, which I last saw in 2004.
 But do stay away from the Empire State Building, that place sucked!
 It is a standard tourist trap lol.

 Looking back on it, we obviously could have rented an Airbnb for much cheaper than our stay at the Dream Downtown.
 But I wanted to be in the heart of where all the action is.
 My last two trips in NYC, I stayed at horrible locations and made sure regardless of the price, we were going to do better this time around.

 Believe it or not, location is everything.
 Staying in a trendy area like the meat packing district is what we needed.
 Make no mistake about it, staying in the downtown area came at a cost.
 But as I have stated in my previous blog post, I am honestly about living life, not letting life pass you by.
 Click here to view my New York gallery.

 SmackDown Live – August 28

 The WWE came to town for both RAW and SmackDown Live.
 My friend Eddie hit me up again and convinced me to go catch a show at the newly renamed Scotiabank Arena.
 We enjoyed catching up for RAW the previous month, so why not let lightning strike twice in a bottle again?

 One of the main selling points for catching SmackDown Live was to watch women’s wrestler Charlotte Flair, who is one of WWE’s centerpiece talents in the women’s division.
-I think she is on course to become the greatest women’s wrestler of all time.
-It’s simply in her DNA.
+I think she is on course to become the greatest female wrestler of all time.
+It is simply in her DNA.
 She’s beautiful, athletic and is on her way to building charisma like her old man, the ‘Nature Boy’ Ric Flair.